-If your computer is connected to a domain, Parental Controls aren't available.
+If your computer is connected to a domain, Parental Controls are not available.

 You can use Parental Controls to help manage how your children use the computer.
-For example, you can set limits on your children's access to the web, the hours that they can log on to the computer, and which games they can play, and the programs they can run.
+For example, you can set limits on your children's access to the web, the hours that they can log on to the computer, and which games they can play and programs they can run.

-When Parental Controls blocks access to a game or program, a notification is displayed that the program has been blocked.
-Your child can click a link in the notification to request permission for access to that game or program.
+When Parental Controls blocks access to a webpage or game, a notification is displayed that the webpage or program has been blocked.
+Your child can click a link in the notification to request permission for access to that webpage or program.
 You can allow access by entering your account information.

-Before you get started, make sure each child that you want to set up Parental Controls for has a standard user account.
-Parental Controls can be applied only to standard user accounts.
+Before you get started, make sure that each child that you want to set up Parental Controls for has a standard user account because Parental Controls can only be applied to standard user accounts.
 To set up Parental Controls for your child, you'll need an Administrator user account.
 Parental Controls cannot be applied to an Administrator user account.
 For more information about user accounts and setting them up, see What is a user account?

-Open Parental Controls by clicking the Start button , clicking Control Panel, and then, under User Accounts and Family Safety, clicking Set up parental controls for any user.
+Open Parental Controls by clicking the Start button , clicking Control Panel, and then, under User Accounts, clicking Set up Parental Controls.

-Once you've turned on Parental Controls for your child's standard user account, you can adjust the following individual settings that you want to control.
+Once you've turned on Parental Controls for your child's standard user account, you can adjust the individual settings that you want to control.
 You can control the following areas:

 Time limits.
 You can set time limits to control when children are allowed to log on to the computer.
 Time limits prevent children from logging on during the specified hours and, if they are already logged on, they will be automatically logged off.
 You can set different logon hours for every day of the week.
-If they're logged on when their allotted time ends, they'll be automatically logged off.
 For more information, see Control when children can use the computer.

 Games.
-You can control access to games, choose an age-rating level, choose the types of content you want to block, and decide whether you want to allow or block unrated or specific games.
-For more information, see Choose which games children can play.
+You can control access to games, choose an age rating level, choose the types of content you want to block, and decide whether you want to allow or block unrated or specific games.
+For more information, see Specify which games children can play.

 Allow or block specific programs.
 You can prevent children from running programs that you don't want them to run.
 For more information, see Prevent children from using specific programs.